They didn’t fit the typical millionaire profile.

 If you don’t have a retirement savings plan, what are you waiting for?
 Set one up today, and start funding it with any money you have available.

 Seriously.
 It’s better to start contributing a little bit now than to wait until you can contribute a lot.
 You can even fund it through payroll savings deductions through your employer.
-Our top choice is Scottrade with the rest of best options for IRA’s here.
+Our top choice is Ally Invest, with the rest of the best options for IRAs here.

 18. Refresh Your Emergency Fund on a Regular Basis